 Poster Notes: This poster is oversized.
 The Dnieprostroi Hydroelectric Station was built on the Dnieper River, the third largest river in Europe.
 Soviet architects designed the dam and its buildings while a U.S. team assisted with the engineering.
-The dam was the biggest in the world when completed in 1932 and a tremendous achievement for the First Five-Year Plan as well as for the Soviet nation.
+When completed in 1932, the dam was the biggest in the world and it was a tremendous achievement for the First Five-Year Plan and for the Soviet Union.

 Media Size: 60x45